apache/flink/docs/dev/python/user-guide/table/python_table_api_connectors.zh.md

 ## Predefined Sources and Sinks

-A few basic data sources and sinks are built into Flink and are always available.
-The predefined data sources include reading from Pandas DataFrame, or ingesting data from collections.
+Some data sources and sinks are built into Flink and are available out-of-the-box.
+These predefined data sources include reading from Pandas DataFrame, or ingesting data from collections.
 The predefined data sinks support writing to Pandas DataFrame.

 ### from/to Pandas